dwrlewis/Generic-Trial-Balance-Converter/README.md

 # <a name="overview"></a>1.0 – Overview:

 ### 1.1 - Preface
-This program is designed for the checking & correction of financial trial balance (TB) data in standard .xlsm templates for the purpose of streamlined financial auditing.
-Clients will export their raw system TB data, and fill out the .xlsm template so that it may be imported into a financial analyser dashboard for auditing.
-There are often significant errors when a client fills out these templates, which can result in major discrepencies, as the trial balance may not align with its corresponding journal data on a dashboard.
-This program is designed to thoroughly check through TB data for numerous common errors, including:
+This program was designed for the checking & correction of financial trial balance (TB) data in .xlsm files for the purpose of financial auditing.
+Clients would export their raw system TB data, and fill out the standard .xlsm template so that it may be imported into a dashboard for auditing.
+There were often significant errors when a client filled out these templates, which could result in major discrepencies, as the trial balance would not align with its corresponding journal data on a dashboard.
+This program was designed to thoroughly check through TB data and rapidly correct numerous common errors, including:

 - Preliminary checks for missing key & secondary data, and value fields containing non-numeric entries
 - Standardisation of company naming syntax and prefixing/suffixing of account codes to isolate by entity